-The General Data Protection Regulation came in into force on the 25th May 2018, replacing the existing data protection framework under the EU Data Protection Direction.
-When your application form is received, we create a computer record in your name, which contains much of the personal information you have supplied.
+General Data Protection Regulation (GDPR) and the Data Protection Acts 1988 to 2018 application form is received, we create a computer record in your name, which contains much of the personal information you have supplied.
 This personal record is used solely in processing your application.
 Certain items of information, not specific to any individual, are extracted from records for general statistical purpose.
 To make a request to access your personal data please submit your request to dpo@lsra.ie ensuring that you describe the personal data you seek in the greatest possible detail to enable us to identify the relevant record(s).